rac-sri/Covid-Extricate/README.md

 * Need of money due to the pandamic?
 Create a donation camp describing your need and providing links to required  documents to proov the docs legit.

 ![](GithubImages/1.png)

-[note: current code has rapidapi links hardcoded.
-Its for easier demonstration purpose only.
-Ideally those should be hidden in the environment variables.
-The project will have more features like doctor login system etc. in future releases hence the backend is designed keeping things like that in mind.]